julian-swart/big_rock/README.md

 - With the data I was able to collect through web scaping, I want to explore:

-  - The relationship of boat size and amount of billfish caught
+  - The relationship of boat size and amount of billfish caught.

-  - The relationship of boat brand and amount of billfish caught
+  - The relationship of boat brand and amount of billfish caught.

-  - The relationship of the boat's port city and amount of billfish caught
+  - The relationship of the boat's port city and amount of billfish caught.

   - Do the above relationships differ if the fish was released or boated?

-  - Do the above relationships differ by the species of billfish? (blue marlin, white marlin, sailfish, spearfish)
+  - Do the above relationships differ by the species of billfish?

-  - Distribution of time of day when billfish are caught
+  - Distribution of time of day when billfish are caught.

-  - Average time fighting a fish
+  - Average time fighting a fish.

   - The businesses/job titles of the owners of the boats.
 I think it would be interesting to see how these people make a living.